310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 If you refuse me, then I won’t be able to say anything further.

-However.
+But.
 Even as one of your peers, I just can’t understand.

-You told me again today—The reason you don’t feel like doing Repayment Festival is because on that day… you have to help out at the greengrocer shop.
+You told me again today—The reason you don’t feel like doing Repayment Festival is 'cuz on that day… you have to help out at the greengrocer shop.

 Apparently, there’ll be stalls put up on the same day as the festival.
 So your parents told you to help out with that, right?

-And so, you can’t participate because you’re going to be busy with that.
+And so, you can’t participate 'cuz you’re gonna be busy with that.

 I get that.
 For the sake of your family—for the greengrocer shop—you always worked hard despite all your complaints.

-We even made advertisement signboards for them together, right?[^1] That’s a very precious memory for me.
+We even made advertisement signboards for 'em together, right?
+That’s a very precious memory for me.
 {% endbubble %}

 ## Chapter 3